Ndudi Ebi

-Ndudi Hamani Ebi (born 18 June 1984) is an English-born Nigerian former professional basketball player who most notably played for the Minnesota Timberwolves of the National Basketball Association (NBA) between 2003 and 2005.
+Ndudi Hamani Ebi (born 18 June 1984) is a Nigerian-British former professional basketball player who most notably played for the Minnesota Timberwolves of the National Basketball Association (NBA) between 2003 and 2005.

-He initially committed to the University of Arizona, before making himself eligible for the NBA Draft.
+He initially committed to the University of Arizona, before making himself eligible for the NBA draft.
 Ebi was selected out of Westbury Christian School by the Minnesota Timberwolves in the first round (26th pick overall) of the 2003 NBA draft.
 In 2007-08 he was the top rebounder in the Israel Basketball Premier League.

 Ebi was raised in Nigeria before moving to Houston, Texas, as a teenager to attend high school.
 He holds both British and Nigerian citizenship.